TalkBank/TBDBr/README.md

 #> 14 NULL                                               hi     37.818  38.394
 ```

-The available functions for accessing different datatypes are below.
+The available functions for accessing different data sets are below.
 The
 arguments for each function are documented, which can be accessed by
 typing ?functionName (e.g. ?getTranscriots()).

 ``` r
 getTranscripts()